Vaccine frequently asked questions

 Which vaccines have been approved for use in the US?

 The Food and Drug Administration issued emergency use authorization (EUA) of a vaccine from Pfizer on December 11 and a vaccine from Moderna on December 18.
+A third vaccine, from Janssen/Johnson & Johnson was granted emergency use authorization on February 27.
 In an emergency like a pandemic, if there’s evidence that strongly suggests that patients have benefited without serious side effects, then the FDA can decide it’s worth releasing a new vaccine or drug on an accelerated timeline.
-Current published and pre-publication data from the manufacturers of these two vaccines strongly indicate that both are safe and highly effective.
+Current published and pre-publication data from the manufacturers of these vaccines strongly indicate that they are all safe and highly effective.
 As an additional safeguard scientists from California, Oregon, Nevada and Washington states reviewed all the data and confirmed that the Pfizer and Moderna vaccines are safe and effective (See Pfizer recommendation and Moderna recommendation.).
 As with all vaccines, even after release to the public the vaccines will continue to be studied and all adverse reactions, both mild and serious, will be carefully tracked and publicly reported.
 Find information about how clinical trials work on the CDC website.

 When can I get a vaccine?